aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/vba-project/password-protect-the-vba-project-of-excel-workbook/_index.md

 ## **Password Protect the VBA Project of Excel Workbook in Node.js**

-You can password protect the VBA (Visual Basic for Applications) Project of a workbook with Aspose.Cells using [**VbaProject.protect()**](https://reference.aspose.com/cells/nodejs-cpp/vbaproject/#protect-string) method.
+You can password protect the VBA (Visual Basic for Applications) Project of a workbook with Aspose.Cells using [**VbaProject.protect(boolean, string)**](https://reference.aspose.com/cells/nodejs-cpp/vbaproject/#protect-boolean-string-) method.

 ## **Sample Code**